 Terra Australis

-The Terra Australis Collection represents the oldest and most unique musical traditions on the planet.
-The didgeridoo's 2,000-year-old drone traditions and the pūtātara's ceremonial conch calls are instruments fundamentally different from anything in the Western or Asian traditions — the final frontier of cultural representation in the plugin world.
+The Terra Australis Collection represents the oldest continuous musical traditions on the planet.
+The didgeridoo's ancient drone techniques and the clapsticks' ceremonial rhythms are instruments fundamentally different from anything in the Western or Asian traditions — the final frontier of cultural representation in the plugin world.

 Pacific & Indigenous

-The oldest continuous musical traditions on earth — Aboriginal Australian and Māori instruments.
+The oldest continuous musical traditions on earth — Aboriginal Australian instruments spanning 2,000+ years.

 Didgeridoo